willgarcia/rotc/01-docker/01-02-compose/README.md

 * You need to perform orchestration steps other than just starting Docker containers
 * You need to wait or poll for events during orchestration
-* You want to manage your containers differently, e.g. using the **systemd** init system
+* You want to manage your containers differently, e.g. using the **systemd** init system to run a container as a background service
 * You want to ensure a desired state is maintained

 ## Cleanup